eda-ricercatore/academic-portfolio/applications/tamu-tar-fellowship-2019/ecen-248-based-response.md

-1.i)
-I want to use the flipped classroom model to expose electrical/computer engineering (ECE) students to contemporary and emerging technologies for electronic system design and prototyping of cyber-physical systems.
-I believe that it is more effective for students to go over lecture material on their own, at their own pace, and use lab sessions to acquire practical skills and troubleshoot problems that they encounter in class assignments and course projects.
-This can help them acquire sound practices that enable them to work more productively.

-By exposing ECE students to emerging technologies developed during research activities at Texas A&M University (TAMU) and elsewhere, they can develop skills that allow them to start doing research earlier.
-Also, if such emerging technologies are widely adopted in industry, it would give ECE students that I taught a competitive advantage over their peers.

-To the best of my knowledge, most ECE classes at TAMU do not expose students to emerging technologies, such as Chisel (Constructing Hardware in an Scala Embedded Language from UC Berkeley) and parameterized system-on-chip (SoC) synthesis software (for the RISC-V ISA).
-Some companies have adopted the use of Chisel and SoC synthesis software (based on the RISC-V ISA).

-I am developing a set of Scala- and Chisel- based models of uniprocessors, multi- and many- core processors, and application-specific systems-on-chip (SoCs) synthesis software.
-I plan to use them during teaching activities.

-In addition, I would assign students to teams that have students from different ethnic/religious backgrounds and competencies, and get them to work on course projects with teammates from a similar course taught simultaneously at a peer institution.
-This helps them learn to work with in diverse teams that are geographically distributed.
+1.i) My research question is whether performing data analytics about students' academic performance and frequent feedback about class/laboratory instruction can be used to improve intervention strategies for struggling students by course instructors and teaching assistants (TAs).

+Data analytics can help to reduce drop-out rates from the course, academic program, or from the university, if intervention strategies are implemented early on (before the first midterm) to recognize early signs of students struggling in introductory courses of electrical/computer engineering (e.g., ECEN 248 on logic design).

 1.ii)
-I would test this by teaching them using the traditional model of pedagogy to learn contemporary technologies early in the semester, and the flipped classroom model to teach them emerging technologies during the latter part of the semester.

-If they can learn the emerging technologies, which have lesser learning resources available to them than contemporary technologies, just as well as contemporary technologies, I posit that the flipped classroom model works well for teaching certain ECE courses.
-That is, if their productivity does not degrade in learning emerging technologies, I would have demonstrated that the flipped classroom model is more effective and efficient than the traditional model.

-Regarding the soft skills that they would hone during the course, I would get them to individually describe in a report what they have learned in collaborating with students of different cultural/academic backgrounds.

-1.iii)
-I would adopt an opt-in data analytics approach to demonstrate improved learning using the flipped classroom model.

-When students incrementally update their repositories for their assignments and projects on GitHub, I can collect certain data such as the number of test cases passed and the number of lines of source code for each update.
-The set of chosen metrics would measure their productivity for a period of time (duration between updates).
+Firstly, the sections of ECEN 248 are split into a control group and an experimental/treatment group.

+For the control group, instructors would have no additional help to use data science to improve their teaching strategies during the course of the semester.

+For the treatment group, I would acquire data about students' academic performance and weekly feedback about class/laboratory instruction, and analyze and visualize such data on a weekly basis that is shared with the instructors.
+Instructors can use these information to modify their teaching strategies to improve student learning outcomes.

+By tracking the teaching strategies used in the intervention of academic struggles, and continuous monitoring of students' academic performance, we can determine if intervention strategies are successful.
+Multiple regression can be used to analyze the statistical correlation between the teaching strategies used in the intervention process with the academic performance of the academically struggling students.

+1iii)
+I would collection the following information:
+a) student grades from each component of the course assessment;
+b) the type of teaching strategies to intervene in academic struggles, and time/date and extent (in person-minutes) of intervention - strategies include re-teaching the concepts, providing additional office hours to struggling students to learn the concepts, and providing opportunities for in-class peer instruction;
+c) number of student contributions to their GitHub repository for the ECEN 248 course, the extent for each contribution in terms of lines of code, for their Verilog-based logic design assignments and their results from simulating their Verilog designs against TA-provided testbenches; and
+d) frequent feedback (quantitative and unstructured data) from students about class and laboratory instruction.

 2.i)
 I aspire to be a tenure-track assistant professor at a research university.
-As a professor, I want to educate the next generation of engineers, broaden participation of students from traditionally underrepresented/marginalized communities in electrical/computer engineering and computer science, and do research to make an impact in design automation and computer architecture that leads to societal and economic benefits.
+As a professor, I want to educate the next generation of engineers, broaden participation of students from traditionally underrepresented/marginalized communities in electrical/computer engineering and computer science, and do research to make an impact in design automation and computer architecture that lead to societal and economic benefits.

 2.ii)
-I hope to demonstrate my ability to explore new techniques and models of pedagogy to improve student learning outcomes in computer engineering.
-In particular, I want to test pedagogical practices to help students learn emerging technologies, such as (INSERT appropriate technology for relevant course), under a mutually influential framework for teaching and research.
+I hope to demonstrate my ability to use data science to adjust teaching strategies to improve student learning outcomes in electrical and computer engineering.

-The students would learn open source research deliverables for (electronic design automation, computer architecture, formal verification, compiler design, program/software analysis, or hardware security), which helps disseminates research to students and others, and improve testing of research deliverables.

-These would help me write my teaching statement when I apply for jobs in academia.
+I want this teaching-as-research experience to shape my teaching philosophy, which can help me  apply for jobs in academia.

 3.i)
 "Teaching-as-Research" refers to adopting the scientific approach to experimenting with new techniques and models of pedagogy.
 It involves acquiring experimental data that tests if my hypothesis of a teaching practice improves student outcomes over a semester.